Choose the theme you are interested in:

 What kinds of food and beverage will be available?

-You'll find food vendors listed on the Picnic site map or on the Picnic programme (available for viewing or download on this site or the paper programmes at the event.
+You'll find food vendors listed on the Picnic site map or on the Picnic programme (available for viewing or download on this site or the paper programmes at the event).
 The map on this website allows you to click on the food zones and view which vendors are there.
-The CRD mobile drinking water cart will be onsite and located next to the washrooms at Kosapsom Park on the Admirals end, offering you cold, refreshing, delicious CRD water on tap!!
-Remember to BYORB (bring your own reusable water bottle).
 From August to May, the vendors shown are the prior Picnic vendors, to give you an idea.
 Current year vendor locations will be posted in the June before the Picnic.

 Things to bring to the Picnic?

 The picnic goes ahead, rain or shine.
 As it is an outdoor event, check the weather forecast.
-Sunscreen, a hat, and walking shoes are recommended — it's 1.7km from Tillicum to Admirals, along Gorge Road W. In addition, you may choose to bring cash to enjoy all that's available (see above).
-Remember to BYORB (bring your own reusable water bottle) so you can fill at the CRD water cart & stay hydrated all day.
+Sunscreen, a hat, and walking shoes are recommended — it is 1.7km from Tillicum to Admirals, along Gorge Road W. In addition, you may choose to bring cash to enjoy all that is available (see above).
+It can be hot some years, so remember to stay hydrated all day.
 Finally, a happy face, and your red and white, are welcome!

 Who organizes the Picnic?